johnpitchers/Space-Invaders/README.md

 Play it here: https://spaceinvaders.viperfish.com.au

+![Space Invaders Screenshot](https://spaceinvaders.viperfish.com.au/assets/images/space_Invaders_babylonjs_2.jpg)

-Play in the traditional 2D mode or in 3D.
-The 3D mode is the same game with the camera floating below the player.
+Play in the traditional 2D mode - much faster and smoother than the original - or in 3D.
+The 3D mode is the same game with the camera floating behind the player shp.
 Both modes are 3D from a different perspective.
-Have also added a mode that attempts to emulate an old CRT monitor.
-With scanlines and a slight glow.

-![Space Invaders Screenshot](https://spaceinvaders.viperfish.com.au/assets/images/space_Invaders_babylonjs_2.jpg)
+There is also a third mode which attempts to emulate a CRT television straight from the 80s.
+This mode uses an orthographic camera, limits rotations to the Z axis for a purely 2D experience, adds a glow layer and a layer of scanlines.

 This project was built over a few weeks in Javascript using the BabylonJS framework.
 ViteJS is used as a build tool.